 Taxes: Cost of living calculators often do not include information on US taxes.

-Housing: Postdocs are encouraged to apply by July 7, 2020 for 2020-2021 university housing in the Graduate Housing Lottery.
+Housing: Postdocs are encouraged to view the Stanford Postdoc Housing Resource Site.
+On that site, you will learn more information, including how to apply for university housing in the Graduate Housing Lottery.
 The Residential & Dining Enterprises Community Housing Office also has detailed information, resources and listings for local housing.

 Medical Insurance Premiums: Check Postdoc Benefits for current rates.